Far reaching views and a wonderful rural location, within easy striking distance of Oxford, made it the perfect residential conversion.

 “Not only is Meadow Barn unusual, completely unique and finished to the highest of standards but it is also set in idyllic surroundings just ten minutes’ drive from all the facilities we need.”

-With the build specification tied down to the last bolt and fixing, cue Kirstie Howard, experienced Barr Group design collaborator and the creative mind behind the fabulous bespoke finishes and cabinetry at Meadow Barn.
+With the build specification tied down to the last bolt and fixing, cue Kirstie Howard, independent Interior Designer and the creative mind behind the fabulous bespoke finishes and cabinetry at Meadow Barn.
 Bespoke fixed furnishings, made in collaboration with Barr Joinery and Barr Kitchens, are carefully proportioned to celebrate large open plan spaces and incredible high ceilings.
 Polished concrete floors in a ‘made for Meadow Barn’ bespoke charcoal grey pantone, specialist textured plaster covering every internal wall and door and Astro Lighting fittings with sophisticated Chris Lewis Smart Home control functions come together to give the barn its unique character and undeniable WOW factor.

 The Nordic style Barr Kitchen, along with the rest of the interior cabinetry and fitted furnishings, was designed by Kirstie.
 Blackened ash and brown stained oak panelled cabinetry is contrasted by marble and polished plaster finishes.
 Paired with stark white composite stone worktops and a dark polished concrete floor, the overall look is one of subtle, minimalist sophistication.